Infotainment7th August 2018 0 By Yeti Admin

 There are dozens and dozens of infotainment systems out there

 And do I want an aftermarket Android system, or a VAG system?
 I don’t know.

-As I trawl through the specs and the pros and the cons and the prices of all the various infotainment systems I inevitably learn things.
-And what I learn helps me to narrow things down.
+As I trawl through the specs and the pros and the cons and the prices of all the various infotainment systems, I learn things.
+And what I learn helps me to narrow down my search.

 I learn that double DIN units are a magnet for smash and grab merchants – single DINs not so much